usaid-cs/yesterday-i-learned/cs.md

 A senior anything developer needs to know more than just a specific language.
 I would go so far as to argue there's no such thing as a senior php developer or a senior javascript developer.
 There's only a _senior_ developer.
 Basically, if you were handed a project and needed to do it from start to finish on your own, could you?
+- Learn to push back.
+You aren't hired to be a code monkey.
+You are hired to make high quality contributions.

 ## [Grades](https://www.levels.fyi/2019/)